Why a tiled roof

 It cuts your bills

 You stop trying to heat a leaky greenhouse.
-Most clients see a meaningful drop in their winter heating costs and stop running portable AC in summer.
+Most clients stop running portable AC in summer and measurably reduce the heat budget the home was haemorrhaging through the conservatory.

 It adds value to the home